GP2code/CNV-Finder/README.md

 # CNV-Finder

 ## Overview
 CNV-Finder is a novel pipeline integrating a Long Short-Term Memory network on SNP array data to expedite large-scale identification of CNVs within predefined genomic regions.
-Manuscript coming soon!
+Check out our [Preprint](https://www.biorxiv.org/content/10.1101/2024.11.22.624040v2) for more information on the project!

 ## Input Requirements